fayez94/Fortune-Global-500-Data-Visualization-Project/README.md

 ## 📂 Files in This Repository
 - `Fortune500_Company.py` - The Python script used for web scraping with Selenium.
 - `visualization.ipynb` - The Python script for Data Processing, Transformation, Manipulation.
-- `World_best_Company_details.csv` - The Dynamic dataset that was scrapped by using selenium.
+- `World_best_Company_details.csv` - The Dynamic dataset that  was scrapped by using selenium for tableau visualisation.
 - `Cleaned_World_Best_Companies.csv` - The cleaned dataset after processing.
 - `Fortune Global 500- Key insights on to top companies.twbx` - The Tableau Packaged Workbook containing dashboard of key insight on to top companies.
 - `Financial Performance Analysis: Revenue, Profit, and Profit Margins.twbx` - The Tableau Packaged Workbook containing dashboard of Financial Performance Analysis.